Hospital and Outpatient Visitation Policy

 - Visitors for hospital patients must be at least 18 years of age.
 Visitors should not gather or spend time in public areas, including hallways, lobbies and waiting areas, while in our facility to maintain social distancing.

 - Visitors may not bring in outside food and may not visit the campus cafeterias and coffee stands.
-Visitors allowed on patient care units through an exception may arrange with the clinical team for a guest tray.
+We ask that visitors to leave the building to eat or drink.

-- When visiting is over, you must leave the hospital and not wander through hallways or spend time in public areas, including lobbies, waiting areas, cafeterias, and vending areas.
+- When visiting is over, visitors must leave the facility and not wander through hallways or spend time in public areas, including lobbies, waiting areas, cafeterias, and vending areas.